 How does it feel to run your hands on the surface of something handmade?
 Maybe it's a novel, a piece of furniture, a jewel – your eyes and your fingers tell you of irregular textures, of rigor and sensibility in the details.

-I love the fascinated respect we (or at least, I?) have for the fruit of someone’s craft.
-I love how one can afterwards still touch something and feel the hands that made it.
+I love the fascinated respect people have for the fruit of someone's craft.
+I love how one can afterwards still touch something, and feel the hands that made it.
 How we catch a glimpse of the human at the other end.

 I like to think it's what we're trying to figure out with the web, and with things like mobile devices and the whole "app" construct.

 We have touchscreens and cool interactions, but everything feels like it's behind glass (and well, physically, it is!).
 We try to make things better, and we often over-structure what we display into computerish coldness.
 Or, for want of skills and sensible priorities, we end up reaching said coldness before we breathe in some natural structure and humanity.

 But I see (and hope) that we're getting there.
 It's in the way Basecamp's website is designed: with hand-drawn pictures and a wonky structure, that take nothing from the strength and clarity of their message, but rather infuse it with warmth.